tardate/LittleArduinoProjects/Radio/pixie/README.md

 With key-down:

-* R5, C9, W1 and all bypassed:
+* R5, C9 and W1 bypassed:
   - Q2 acts as a class B power amp for the Colpitts local oscillator
   - output to attenna via pi-network filter that results in a roughly sine wave
   - efffect of W1/D2 padder capacitor is removed from the Colpitts oscillator, resulting in a transmit frequency that should be spot on 7.023 MHz